d3p1/docker-jekyll/README.md

 Where `example.test` is the domain that our site will use in that environment.

-_(Note: The container is passed the command 'jekyll build --watch', which allows it to build with every change made in the source code, providing a smooth development experience)_
+_(Note: The container is passed the command `jekyll build --watch`, which allows it to build with every change made in the source code, providing a smooth development experience)_

 ## Brief technical overview